ynotstartups/notes/notes/digital-garden.md

 Solution: perhaps use footnote and add related links at the end

-## Blog Infrastructure
+## Infrastructure

-My blog are several markdown files in a folder called `blog` within a private Github repository.
-By using `MkDocs`, I setup a `pre-push` git hook to publish `blog` folder to Github page.
+My notes are several markdown files in a folder called `notes` within a Github repository.
+By using `MkDocs`, I setup a `pre-push` git hook to publish `notes` folder to Github page.

 I use `exiv2` to remove all Exif (GPS) data from images in `pre-commit` git hook.

 I value the simplicity of this setup.

 Because I have been writing code in Vim for years and I recently got used to writing documentations in Vim, so writing blog in Vim feels easy and natural to me.
 I don't need any mental transition to write blog.